Real Options Theory and Entrepreneurship

 - The Value: If it fails, you walk away.
 If it wins, you buy the building.

-Video: Real Options in Strategic Decision Making
+Video: Real Options Explained

 Related Theories